Skip to navigation Skip to content

 Procedure ends here.

-For Mobility Allowance National Team (AMW) Processing Staff only:
+For Mobility Allowance Processing Staff only:

 Code the MOB new claim by accepting all existing information.

-If customer’s MOB was cancelled because their only qualifying activity was JSP, YA (job seeker) or PP and that payment was suspended/cancelled and consequently restored with no gap in payment OR mutual obligation requirements MOB can be restored from date paid to, plus one (DPT + 1):
+If customer’s MOB was cancelled because their only qualifying activity was JSP, YA (job seeker) or PP and that payment was suspended/cancelled and consequently restored with no gap in payment or mutual obligation requirements MOB can be restored from date paid to, plus one (DPT + 1):

 • record all details in a DOC